vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 docker compose up -d
 ```

-Then connect to your IP or website name do the basic Setup.
+Then connect to your IP or website name to do the basic Setup.

+Install theme and Plugins as necessary

 ### WORDPRESS THEME